Auto-Nom/Subterranean-Torment/README.md

 * Add more monsters
 * Tweak the colours a bit
 * Add keyboard targeting, and auto-target nearest enemy
-* Add bosses and an artifact at the bottom to obtain in order to win
+* Add ways of getting xp other than killing monsters
-* Add a lighting system (torches and lanterns etc.)
+* Maybe make an artifact guarded by the boss, to win without fighting?
-* Maybe make more intelligent monster AI
+* Make more intelligent monster AI
 * Add ability to view high scores
 * Add a panel which displays what you have equipped and status effects
-* Add some sort of food clock/sanity meter
+* Improve lantern and sanity systems
-* Work on game balance
+* Work on game balance and polish
 * Improve performance

 **More screenshots**